How to Grow Peppers in a Pot

 3. Pick the Right Pepper Plant

-Start with seedlings rather than seeds to help maximize the growing season and opt for compact varieties well-suited for containers, such as Bonnie Plants® Lunchbox Sweet Snacking Pepper and Jalapeño hot pepper, as opposed to larger varieties that can tower over 3 feet tall.
+Start with seedlings rather than using seed packets to help maximize the growing season and opt for compact varieties well-suited for containers, such as Bonnie Plants® Lunchbox Sweet Snacking Pepper and Jalapeño hot pepper, as opposed to larger varieties of pepper seeds that can tower over 3 feet tall.
 Luckily, many hot pepper plants are naturally small in stature.

 4. Place Plants Outside in a Sunny, Warm Spot